Lithuanian grammar: Grouping by a syllable nucleus of a pre-desinential syllable

 Some spaces of the tables are not filled, but this does not mean that there are no words which would fit.
 The sounds a, e (end-firm when stressed) and i, u (short) can not be start-firm and consequently the word having them in the next-to-last stressed syllable can not be of the first and the third accentuation pattern.
 Some of the declensional types include few words, for example there are only two words of the third accentuation pattern in the fifth declension: sūnùs and lietùs.
 The number of words (Dictionary of contemporary Lithuanian language / Dabartinės Lietuvių kalbos žodynas; the fourth issue, 2000) of the declensional patterns can be checked in the section above.

 After some of the words in the tables, a number is added.
-It indicates an alternative existent accentuation pattern and is given only for some of the words that have an alternative accentuation in a language.
+It indicates an alternative existent accentuation pattern and is given only for some of the words that have an alternative accentuation in the language.
 Notice that the type of accentuation of a word is shown by the place in the table and the number added means only an alternative accentuation type, which is not necessarily the main one.
 Some of the alternative accentuation patterns of a word are used equally often (then they are given not in brackets here), some are known from dialects, not preferred (then they are given in brackets).

 Here are some illustrations of the alternative accentuation: a word nykštỹs 3 is also commonly said nýkštis 1; zýlė 1 is also known as zylė̃ 3 in some dialects, but this form is used more narrowly and not shown here.
 Similarly, a word rýkštė 1 is also known as rykštė̃ 4; this is shown in the table.
 In the case of šálmas 3 – helmet, the variant šal̃mas 4 is also very common.
 The alternative forms are most usually present between the 1–3 and 2–4 accentuation patterns, same in the type of accent.
 But there are also different cases, for example, rýkštė 1 and rykštė̃ 4.
 The fourth accentuation paradigm can be the result of a shift of the third paradigm.
 The shift can happen following nivellation of the two accents, a loss of accentual contrast.
 In the case of nivellation of the start-firm and end-firm accents, the distinction between the 3–4 and 1–2 loses its ground, because in a place of the stress the 1 with the 2, the 3 with the 4 acentuation groups differ only in a few cases.

 Among the words given in the table, some are older, for example, ver̃pstė 2 – distaff, sker̃džius 2 – chief cowherd, butcher, and some other.
 Some words are borrowings: bánkas 1 – bank, tánkas 1 – tank, dùrpės – peat, turf and some other.
 Old borrowings: vỹnas 2 (4) – wine, blỹnas 2 – pancake, rõžė 2 – rose, rūtà 2 (4) – rue, slyvà 2 (4) – plum, vyšnià 2 (1) – cherry, and some other.